mcelep/opa-scorecard/README.md

 # Expose Open Policy Agent/Gatekeeper Violations for Kubernetes Applications with Prometheus and Grafana

-Application teams that just start to use Kubernetes might find it a bit difficult to get into as Kubernetes is a quiet complex & large ecosystem([CNCF ecosystem ](https://landscape.cncf.io/)).
+Application teams that just start to use Kubernetes might find it a bit difficult to get into as Kubernetes is a quiet complex & large ecosystem(see CNCF ecosystem [here](https://landscape.cncf.io/)).
 Moreover, although Kubernetes is starting to mature, it's still being developed very actively and it keeps getting new featuers at a facer pace than many other enterprise software out there.
 On top of that, Kubernetes deployments due to the integration requirements into the rest of a company's ecosystem (Authenticaton, Authorization, Security, Network,storage) are tailored specifically for each company.
 So even for a seasoned Kubernetes expert there are usually many things to consider to deploy an application in a way that it fulfills security, resiliency, performance requirements.
 How can you assure that applications that run on Kubernetes keep fulfilling those requirements?

 ## Enter OPA/Gatekeeper

 [Open Policy Agent](https://www.openpolicyagent.org/) and its Kubernetes(K8S) targeting component [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) gives you means to enforce policies on Kubernetes clusters.
 What we mean by policies here, is a formal definition of rules & best practices & behavior that you want to see in your company's Kubernetes clusters.
-When using OPA, you use a Domain Specific Language called [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and you write down policies in *Rego* language.
+When using OPA, you use a Domain Specific Language called [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and you write down policies in **Rego** language.
 By doing this, you leave no room for misinterpretations that would maybe if you tried to explain a policy in free text on your company's internal wiki.

 Moreover, when using Gatekeeper, different policies can have different enforcement actions.
 There might be certain policies that are treated as **MUST** whereas there might be policies which are **NICE-TO-HAVE**.
 A **MUST** policy will stop a Kubernetes resource being admissioned onto a cluster and a **NICE-TO-HAVE** policy will only cause warning messages which should be noted by platform users.